RESEARCH STARTER

 It is impossible to separate the study of chemical reaction behavior from the development of the science of chemistry.
 The early Egyptians developed glues for making papyrus and plastic cement to seal coffins.
 Metallurgists developed techniques for separating metals from their ores and for combining some metals to produce alloys.
 Alchemists discovered interesting and useful techniques and properties of materials in their unsuccessful search for ways of changing nonprecious metals into gold.
 Out of these ancient accomplishments, partly religious, partly magic, chemistry and the chemical arts developed.
 Chemical theory has a later birth.

-The understanding of the atomic nature of matter and the way that atoms combined and rearranged themselves to produce new and different compounds began with the discovery of oxygen by Antoine Lavoisier and others.
+The understanding of chemical combination advanced after the discovery of oxygen by Joseph Priestley and Carl Wilhelm Scheele and by the later work of Antoine Lavoisier and others.
 John Dalton carefully reproduced the experiments of Lavoisier and made many careful measurements of the masses of materials that combined to make various compounds.
 Dalton found that compounds were formed from elements that always combined in a fixed weight ratio.
 Water, by weight, was eight parts oxygen to one part hydrogen.

 The history of the study of chemical reactions is long and varied, and the field has a future as full of promise as its past is full of accomplishment.
 Research in the field of chemical reaction behavior will continue in the search for new and better fuels, drugs, and synthetic substances of many types, from fabrics to structural materials.
 In some sense, chemistry has lost none of its magic.